Power Integrations, Inc.

 Cash vs Debt

 Power Integrations, Inc. reports $257.2M in cash and $0 in total debt.
-Free cash flow comes in at $79.1M, providing flexibility for reinvestment, buybacks, or dividends.
-Consistent free cash flow generation is often considered a sign of operational health.
-Return on equity stands at 2.4%, which is modest for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+The company generates $79.1M in free cash flow annually, which funds everything from R&D to shareholder returns without needing external financing.
+ROE of 2.4% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 1.8% is on the lower side, which is common in asset-heavy industries.
 Revenue has pulled back from $651.1M (2022) to $443.5M (2025), a 32% decline worth watching.